Rainbow Game, Room 1

 Strange… Was something wrong?
 Still, he seemed too distraught to say anything further, so Viola moved on.
 “What abou’ yu, Whitey fwuffy?”

-The white fluffy didn’t reply so Viola begun to walk over, only to stop as a new flash of color caught her eye.
+The white fluffy didn’t reply so Viola began to walk over, only to stop as a new flash of color caught her eye.
 There was something orange in the water hole from before - was that a fluffy?
 An orange snout with big red eyes was peering out from the water, making her gasp.

 The orange snout vanished as quickly as it had appeared and Viola rushed toward it, calling out.
 “Fwuffy in wawa!
 Hewp fwuffy!”